 What is Multimodal AI?

-Multimodal AI is a branch of artificial intelligence that combines data from multiple sources, such as text, images, audio, and video, to gain a deeper understanding of information.
-Unlike traditional AI models, which typically process a single type of data, multimodal AI integrates diverse inputs to improve context, interpretation, and overall performance.
-The main idea of multimodal AI is to leverage multiple data types for richer, more accurate analysis.
+Multimodal AI is a branch of artificial intelligence that combines data from multiple sources, such as text, images, audio, and video, to build a deeper understanding of information.
+Where traditional AI models typically work with a single data type, multimodal systems integrate diverse inputs to improve context, interpretation, and output quality.

 Types of Modalities